Australia Study Abroad Program at University of Melbourne

 When considering departments and courses, please note that:

 - Remember in Australia, U.S. fall semester = semester 2 and U.S. spring semester = semester 1.
 Be sure to select courses for the correct semester you are studying abroad.

-- University of Melbourne course codes are listed with four letters and six digits.
-Make sure to write the letters and digits on your course preference form.
+- University of Melbourne course codes are listed with four letters and five digits.
+Make sure to type the letters and digits in your course preference email to your program advisor.
 You are not eligible to take graduate courses.

 - Non-majors do have some options at VCA.
+Students who are not enrolled in a BFA program are eligible to apply for "Breadth" subjects offered at the VCA/MCM.
 Click here for more information.

 - Supplemental items are required for admission to the VCA.
-Please contact your program advisor, Laura Wallman, for specifics.
+Please contact your program advisor for specifics.